akorn/zfsbackup/README.md

 It is desirable for the client to keep logs of which source was backed up when to where, and whether the backup completed successfully.

-Currently, the client produces syslog-style messages to this effect; however, it would be preferable to have a client-wide inventory of backups: what was backed up when to where (with "what" including not just the source name, but the actual path as well).
-Success/failure and so on should also be indicated.

 If the origin fs is zfs, it might be tempting to keep some of this data in zfs properties; however, this is impractical because properties are inherited by sub-filesystems.
 While this would be possible to workaround